How do deductibles, coinsurance and copays work?

 Say you’ve already paid out (or met) your $1,500 deductible and your coinsurance is 20 percent.
 For a $100 health care bill, you would pay $20 and your insurance company would pay $80.

 - A copay is a fixed amount you pay for a health care service, usually when you receive the service.
 The amount can vary by the type of service.
 You may also have a copay when you get a prescription filled.
-In most cases, copays don’t count toward your deductible.

 For example, a doctor’s office visit might have a copay of $30.
 The copay for an emergency room visit will usually cost more, such as $150.
+However, there is a maximum amount you will pay for coinsurance and copays.
+This is called the coinsurance and copay maximum.

 What does this mean for me?